PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 ### Arts and Culture Expression:
 *Discuss the role of arts and culture in personal expression.*
 *Share creative projects and initiatives.*
-Host 1: **Matthew** at The Art Institute of California in Los Angeles
+Host 1: **Matthew** at The Art Institute of California, majoring in animation design.

 ### Building Bridges between Generations:
 *Discuss ways to enhance understanding and communication between youth and older generations.*